tbensky/ProjectClock/readme.md

 ## Frame

-To start, you'll have to CNC four parts out of some solid material like wood.
-(Manual cutting is possible though.)
+To start, you'll have to CNC four parts out of some solid material like wood (manual cutting is possible).
 Any machinable wood, plastic or composite will work too (like MDF, Delrin, acrylic, etc).
 The only condition is that your stock is a minimum of 0.28" (7 mm) in thickness.
-We used wood sourced from planks used for shelving (from our local hardware store) that are about 0.8" thick.
+We used pine (wood) planks used for shelving (from our local hardware store) that are about 0.8" thick.
 The material serves as the escapement frame, holding everything togetgher.

 The CAD (.DWG file) is in the CAD folder, and looks like this

 ![CAD file](https://github.com/tbensky/ProjectClock/blob/main/Pics/cad_parts.png)

 Parts 1 and 2 are the sides of the escapement frame.
 Part 3 is the base of the frame, and Part 2 is the top of the frame.
 The circles pointed to by the red arrows are to be CNCed as "pockets cuts" to 0.2730" (7 mm) deep.
 The circles with the blue arrows are to be cut through.
 The smaller (outer) circles on Parts 3 and 4 are also 0.1" deep pocket cuts, and serve as countersinks for #6 screw heads.
 The inner circles on Parts 3 and 4 are to be cut through.
+The large circles at the center of Parts 3 and 4 are pocket cuts to about 1/2 the depth of your material.
+These are not critial to the escapement; they are meant to countersink a clamping bolt.
+The inner center circles on these pieces are to be cut through.

 We get good results using two cutting tools.
-All pockets cuts on Parts 1 and 2, and the countersinks and through-holes on Paers 3 and 4 are first cut with a 1/8" end mill.
+All pockets cuts on Parts 1, 2, 3 and 4 and the countersinks and through-holes on Parts 3 and 4 are first cut with a 1/8" end mill.
 Some precision is needed on the pocket cuts to hold the bearings snugly with just friction (and the 1/8" cutting tool seems to deliver on this).
 Everything else can be done with a 1/4" end mill.
 Use tabs on all parts.

 Our CNC simulation looks like this